 - Enroll as a degree-seeking undergraduate, pursuing a first bachelor's degree

 - Not be in default on a federal student loan or owe a repayment on a federal grant

 The Pell Grant has a lifetime limit equivalent to 12 full-time semesters.
 Students who exceed the 12 semester limit will no longer be able to receive Pell Grant funds.
-Students are not allowed to receive a Pell Grant from two institutions during the same semester.
+Students may only receive a Pell Grant from one school during each term.
 Receiving a Pell Grant from two schools during the same semester may result in a delay of future aid and a repayment of disbursed aid.